-Restore / remediate harm Secure compliance Stop harm/reduce risk Deter future non- compliance Remove financial benefit

-Advice and guidance ✓ ✓ ✓

-Final warning letter √ √

-Statutory notice - enforcement notice √ √ √ √

-Statutory notice - revocation notice √ √

-Statutory notice - section 59 notice (Environmental Protection Act 1990) √
+Restore / remediate harm Secure compliance Stop harm/reduce risk Deter future non- compliance Remove financial benefit Advice and guidance ✓ √ √ Final warning letter ✓ ✓ Statutory notice - enforcement notice √ √ √ ✓ Statutory notice - revocation notice ✓ ✓ Statutory notice - section 59 notice (Environmental Protection Act 1990) ✓

 Statutory notice - prohibition notice √ ✓

-Statutory notice - suspension notice ✓ √ √
+Statutory notice - suspension notice ✓ ✓ ✓

-Variation of conditions √
+Variation of conditions ✓

-Enforcement undertaking ✓ √ ✓
+Enforcement undertaking √ ✓ ✓

-Variable monetary penalty undertaking ✓ ✓ ✓
+Variable monetary penalty undertaking √ ✓ √

-Fixed monetary penalty √
+Fixed monetary penalty ✓

 Variable monetary penalty √ ✓

-Civil court actions ✓ ✓
+Civil court actions ✓ √

-Criminal sanctions ✓ ✓ ✓
+Criminal sanctions ✓ √ ✓

-4.2 Using fixed or variable monetary penalties or accepting enforcement undertakings
+Using fixed or variable monetary penalties or accepting enforcement undertakings

 Where harm to the environment or human health has occurred, wherever possible that harm should be restored or remediated.
 We will consider if it may be more appropriate in those circumstances for money to be put towards remediation or upgrading of equipment, rather than monetary penalties being imposed.
-In these circumstances we would encourage a responsible person to consider offering an enforcement undertaking.
+In these circumstances, we would encourage a responsible person to consider offering an enforcement undertaking.

 When we consider using a fixed monetary penalty (FMP), a variable monetary penalty (VMP) or accepting an enforcement undertaking (EU) as the appropriate measure to use to deal with non-compliance, we must have regard to the Lord Advocate's Guidelines under the Act.
-We have to be mindful that using a FMP or a VMP or accepting an EU will mean that criminal proceedings cannot generally be taken for the same offending.
+We have to be mindful that using a FMP or a VMP or accepting an EU in relation to an offence constituted by a specific act or omission will mean that criminal proceedings cannot be taken for that same act or omission.
 The Lord Advocate's Guidelines under the Act make sure that the appropriate kinds of offences remain part of the criminal justice system.